 Create an up-to-date schedule that has all the dates of upcoming deadlines.
 Visualizing the deadlines on a calendar really helps sort out your time.

 Time blocking is when you block out times in your calendar for dedicated study hours.
 It doesn’t have to be for a specific subject or project, just block out time in your week so that way it’s easier to plan for social activities or work.
 You won't have to worry about figuring out when to start your project or when you're going to make time to study for your test.

 4. Ask for help

 It may not seem ideal, but sometimes you need to take a breather.
 If you can’t complete a project because you have too much going on, talk to your professor.
 Reach out to academic advising and other resources offered by the university.
 If you’re struggling, it’s okay to ask for help.

 5. Know yourself

-Hopefully this helps you find some balance!
+These are just a few of the ways I have learned to balance school, work and my social life.
+Hopefully, this helps you find some balance!
+Feel free to adjust these techniques so they best match your needs.
 Got any more tips and tricks?
 Leave them in the comments below.